0yvz/du-og-vi/README.md

 ---

 A simple info page with a contact form.
 Made in React with Next.js, Typescript and Tailwind.
 Framer motion for animations and resend for email API.

-# Deployment

-Deplyed on [Netlify](https://duogvi.netlify.app/) and live build on DuogVi.no